And let us not grow weary of doing good, for in due season we will reap, if we do not give up.Galatians 6:9

 The next morning, I make the decision to call Michael and address our concerns about his intentions towards Asher, as well as set a strong boundary that the two boys needed a significant amount of space while their hormones and emotions settled down.
 I call Michael and am surprised to hear him quickly cut me off to share that he already decided to forego the afternoon together and was thinking it would be best for them to distance themselves.
 Michael sounded eager to please us and equally eager to be finished with the conversation.
 “Michael, Asher said you told him you liked him Sunday afternoon at our house – the same afternoon where you told us you had only pure intentions towards our son.
 To our face.
 Multiple times.”
 Michael prevaricated until I finally said, “Either you are lying or my son is lying.
 If it is my son, then we will address it because lying is unacceptable in our home.”
 In a shaky voice, Michael immediately answered, “It’s me.
 I’m lying.”

-For the next 30 minutes, I grappled with the truth that Michael lied to our face.
-Denied multiple times the reality of his intentions towards Asher.
-And openly confessed to manipulation in order to secure a relationship with our son.
+For the next 30 minutes, I grappled with the truth that: Michael lied to our face; denied multiple times the reality of his intentions towards Asher; and openly confessed to manipulation in order to secure a relationship with our son.
 He begged me not to involve his family – especially his dad – and promised he would not make any trouble for us.
-I spoke strongly with him of my disappointed and the ungodly deception he used against us.
+I spoke strongly with him of my disappointment and the ungodly deception he used against us.
 I also shared with him that I was not judging his same-sex attraction as his father did, but I made no apologies for the biblical mandate that romantic relationships occur between men and women.
 Michael listened respectively but was a little too sacharine in his responses and even asked if he could continue to sit with us at churdh and come over to the house to hangout now that he promised to steer clear of Asher.
 I needed to reiterate several times the absolute boundary of distance between the two boys for the forseeable future.
 After exhorting him to seek counsel and guidance from our youth pastor, as well as Calvin (with whom he also has a mentor/discpleship relationship), I hung up feeling exhausted but somewhat vindicated.
 That off feeling was for a reason!

 To his surprise, I was the one grabbing Asher from work.
 I simply told him we weren’t comfortable with him spending more time with Michael and that Michael agreed when I called him.
 Asher couldn’t hide his confusion but didn’t ask any further questions.
 Later that evening, after getting Asher from his second shift, Joseph and I sat down with our son to share the distubring conversation I had that morning with Michael.